ZhengZixiang/TCPapers/README.md

 # TCPapers
-Must-read papers and related resources on text classification.
+Worth-reading papers and related resources on text classification.

 Suggestions about fixing errors or adding papers, repositories and other resources are welcomed!